§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 hearing is held no earlier than August 15, 2015, on the application for the permit.
 The

-commissioner shall promulgate rules and regulations to provide for such public hearings and
+secretary shall promulgate rules and regulations to provide for such public hearings and shall

-shall fix the date, time, and place therefor.
-The operator or owner, prior to such a public
+fix the date, time, and place therefor.
+The operator or owner, prior to such a public hearing,

-to the public hearing, with at least five days between each publication notice, both in the
+public hearing, with at least five days between each publication notice, both in the official

 (2) At least thirty days prior to such public hearing on a permit to expand or convert